NPS-CCW/gr_discussion_scraper/README.txt

 to process that file line by line.
 Towards the bottom there is a table that lists all the links to each month's worth of discussion topics.
 I need to run the file through a regex search and build another file with a URL on each line.

+7. I can manually scan the front_page and keep the output to five lines with this: grep --max-count=5 '<li>' front_page.html

+8. Now I need to find a regex example to do this in my c++ code.

+9. Since my laptop doesn't have c++11 with native regex support I need to use the Boost.org regex library which requires that I build it since it's not just a header only supported function.

+10. To get started I need to refresh my memory on using the header only libs.
+See boost_lambda.cpp to see this.

+11. Now I need to build against a library.
+I haven't done this, so it will be a learning curve.